TheOdinProject/curriculum/nodeJS/introduction_to_nodeJS/introduction_what_is_nodeJS.md

 3. What is the Node Event Loop?Check out this long, but _really_ fantastic [video on what the Node Event Loop is](https://www.youtube.com/watch?v=8aGhZQkoFbQ).
 Don’t skip it!

 4. Take a few minutes to go through the "Getting Started" section of the new official [Node.js website](https://nodejs.org/en/learn/getting-started/introduction-to-nodejs).
 Read up until, but not including, the TypeScript module.
-5. [This short video](https://www.youtube.com/watch?v=uVwtVBpw7RQ) is a great introduction as well!
+5. This is another great [explanation of NodeJS](https://www.youtube.com/watch?v=uVwtVBpw7RQ)!

 </div>